Why you can trust Jerry

 That being said, it’s a good idea to ask your insurer what they specifically categorize as wear and tear versus what is considered breakdown.
 This should give you more clarity in terms of what will and won’t be covered.

-Key Takeaway Mechanical breakdown insurance does not cover wear and tear.
+Key Takeaway Mechanical breakdown insurance does not cover wear and tear, but it will cover many of the mechanical failures often excluded from typical car insurance policies.

 Typical exclusions from mechanical breakdown insurance policies